City Profile: Guide to London

 Transport in London

-With 32 boroughs (or administrative divisions), London is a vast city with a lot to see, however, the question does arise how do I navigate around such a place?
+Once you arrive, with 32 boroughs (or administrative divisions), London is a vast city with a lot to see, however, the question does arise how: do I navigate around such a place?

 London Tube Map

-Well, luckily there is one of the world's oldest tube (or metro) networks which links most regions of London to each other, unlike traditional trains, the London Underground Tube network allows members of the public to travel at fast speeds with departures at stations every few minutes.
+Well, luckily there is one of the world's oldest tube (or metro) networks which links most regions of London.
+Unlike traditional trains, the London Underground Tube network allows members of the public to travel at fast speeds, with departures at stations every few minutes.

 Using the London Underground is a must during peak-times, as driving in the centre of the city can be congested and costly.
 By purchasing an Oyster Card, one can enjoy convenient 'Pay-as-you-go' journeys with the use of an electronic card.

-There is an extensive bus network which serves all areas of London, stops are easily indicated for those unfamiliar with the city, some inner-city services run for 24-hours, others are not that flexible.
+There is also an extensive bus network which serves all areas of London.
+Stops are easily indicated for those unfamiliar with the city and many inner-city services run 24-hours a day.
 Always check with Transport for London for timetables and warnings about engineering works.

 Sport in London